Riktastic/Super-Weather/README.md

 ## What it requires?
 - A Alecto WS-4800/Bresser 5-in-1 (the underlying RTL_433 driver support many devices, you just have to find the right configuration number for your device and tweak the mapping);
-- A RTL-SDR [https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/] USB receiver with a 433MHz or 833MHz antenna (depending on your weatherstation);
+- A RTL-SDR[https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/] USB receiver with a 433MHz or 833MHz antenna (depending on your weatherstation);
-- A small computer that runs this script and is being connected to the internet and to the RTL-SDR USB receiver.
+- A small computer.
 Some examples: Raspberry Pi, Raspberry Pi Zero W.

 ## Installation:
 1. Download and extract the latest release;